jwyang/face-alignment/README.md

 Q_3: How to define the input variable dbnames in train_model and test_model functions?

 A_3: It is formed as a cell array {'dbname_1' 'dbname_2' ... 'dbname_N'}.
 For example, if we use the images in afw for trainig, we then define it as {'afw'}.

+At last, for those who are from china, I am glad to discuss with you in the Tecent QQ group: 180634020